 Sedation Dentistry: An Overview

-At Laurel Smiles Dental Care, we understand that not everyone is as excited about going to the dentist as we are.
-That’s why we offer painless sedation dentistry solutions that can be used alongside our general dentistry procedures, as well as any cosmetic or restorative work that you may need.
+At Laurel Smiles Dental Care, we understand that not everyone loves going to the dentist.
+That’s why we offer sedation dentistry in Laurel, MD for our patients who need it.
+They can use it for general dentistry treatments, as well as any cosmetic or restorative work that they may need.

-Sedation dentistry makes it possible for patients to be relaxed throughout their dental appointment while also remaining aware and in control of their bodily functions.
-If you or your child experience fear of the dentist or dental anxiety, don’t let this prevent you from taking care of your dental health.
+Sedation dentistry makes it possible for patients to be relaxed throughout their dental appointment while also being aware and in control of their body.
+If you or your child has a fear of the dentist or dental anxiety, do not let this prevent you from taking care of your dental health.

 Benefits of Sedation Dentistry

 - Enables more treatment to be provided in fewer visits

 - No suffering from painful memories